Please check both this page and syllabus every week; they will keep being

 There were occasional glitches when the session was not recorded at full

 length.
-The course is in-person, so you should not primarily
+The course is in-person, so you should not primarily rely on recordings

-PDF lecture notes below.
-Re-download them every week, since a few percent
+below.
+Re-download them every week, since a samll part of each file is normally

-of each file is normally updated or expanded shortly before and sometimes
+updated or expanded shortly before and sometimes after the lecture.

 Q: Is this page going to be always visible or should I download things I need